2024-2025 Birthday Deadline: Student must be 6 years old by May 31, 2018

 Art permeates all lessons of first grade, be it the artful telling of a story, a beautiful illustration from that story, or the careful drawing of letters to make words.
 Children use colored pencils and beeswax crayons in regular practice throughout the day, and at least once a week explore the world of color with watercolor paintings on paper.
 Modeling with beeswax awakens the students’ artistic sense in three dimensions, and teachers sometimes work with sand and clay to strengthen the students’ experience of form.

 Form drawing, capturing the movement of line on paper, begins in first grade with the important study of the straight and curved line.
-This drawing practice challenges the student to coordinate eye and hand, helps develop care and concentration, and educates the eye to just proportion, beauty and harmony.
+This drawing practice challenges the student to coordinate eye and hand, helps develop care and concentration, and educates the eye to proportion, beauty, and harmony.

-Children in first grade receive an introduction to spoken Spanish and German in class periods taught by specialty teachers.
-Experiencing the language and its culture in story, games, verse and song, the children begin to build vocabulary and incorporate within themselves the sounds and feelings of cultures outside their own.
+Children in first grade receive an introduction to spoken Spanish in class periods taught by specialty teachers.
+Experiencing the language and its culture in story, games, verse, and song, the children begin to build vocabulary and incorporate within themselves the sounds and feelings of cultures outside their own.

 Music carries the students through the day in first grade as they greet the day with verse and song.
 The teacher leads the class through transitions from activity to activity with verse and song as well.
 Singing together, children learn to blend their voices with one another.

 Students also learn to play the pentatonic flute, a beautiful wooden instrument tuned to the tones of childhood.
 Flute playing helps the students regulate breath and helps with the development of finger coordination even as it tunes the ear and provides each student the pleasure of making beautiful music together as a class.